-III.H.
+VI.
 Generalizing from Taiwan

 We believe both theory and empirical evidence provide strong support for the view that better informed (institutional) investors will gain from trade, while less informed (individual) investors will lose.
-In Taiwan, institutions earn gross daily profits of \$NT 178 million (roughly \$US 6 million), while individuals lose the same amount.
+In Taiwan, institutions earn gross daily trading profits of \$NT 178 million plus another \$NT 46.4 million in market-timing profits (\$US 7.6 million total), while individuals lose the same amount.
 The U.S. equity market is the largest and most developed market in the world.
 Consequently, it is useful to compare and contrast the Taiwan and U.S. markets.

 In extrapolating our results to other markets such as the U.S., we should bear in mind that the per trade losses suffered by Taiwanese individual investors may be less than the losses of individual investors in markets dominated by institutional investors.
 Taiwanese individuals-who account for 89.5% of trading volume-are far more likely to trade with other individuals, as opposed to institutions, than are individuals in countries such as the U.S. Thus, on a per trade basis, Taiwanese individuals are less exposed than U.S. individual investors to asymmetrical informational advantages held by institutional investors.
 This may be why Taiwanese individuals suffer lower gross trading losses per trade than those documented for U.S. individuals.
 In Table 4, we report that, over a horizon of 140 trading days, stocks bought by Taiwanese individuals underperform those sold by 4 basis points per month.
-Similar calculations for U.S. individuals indicate an underperformance of 20 basis points or more per month (Odean (1999), Barber and Odean (2001)).
+Similar calculations for less comprehensive samples of U.S. individuals indicate an underperformance of 20 basis points or more per month before deducting commissions and bid-ask spreads (Odean (1999), Barber and Odean (2001)).
+We estimate that the net trading and market-timing losses of Taiwanese individuals detract 3.8 percentage points a year from performance.
+Barber and Odean (2000) estimate that net trading losses of U.S. individuals (ignoring possible market-timing losses and capital gains taxes) detract 1.9 percentage points a year from the aggregate investor portfolio return and 2.3 percentage points from the return of the average investor.

 Can the prevalence of day trading in Taiwan explain the institutional gains and individual losses that we document?
 Day trading in Taiwan represents more than 20 percent of total trading volume.
-Though precise data on day trading in the U.S. is sparse, estimates of total volume that can be traced to day trading in the U.S. range from 15 to 30 percent.
-Thus, the high incidence of day trading does not appear to be unique to Taiwan.

-In addition, Barber, Lee, Liu, and Odean (2004) document that virtually all day trading in Taiwan can be traced to individuals investors.
-In aggregate day traders earn gross profits (though these profits are not sufficient to cover transaction costs).
+Though precise data on day trading in the U.S. is sparse, estimates of total volume that can be traced to day trading in the U.S. range from 15 to 30 percent.24 Thus, the high incidence of day trading does not appear to be unique to Taiwan.
+Barber, Lee, Liu, and Odean (2004) document that virtually all day trading in Taiwan can be traced to individuals investors.
+In aggregate, day traders earn gross profits (though these profits are not sufficient to cover transaction costs).
 Thus, the gross losses that we document for all individuals cannot be traced to the activity of individual day traders.